danielBingham/peerreview/.github/ISSUE_TEMPLATE/story.md

 ---
 name: Story
 about: This is the issue template for the usual agile-style story.
 ---

+User Story: As a [user profile], I...

-## Story Description
+## Story Description and Background
-*What are we trying to accomplish in plain english?*
+*What are we trying to accomplish?
+What context do we need to know?*

 ## Acceptance Criteria
 *At what point is this story considered "done"?*